mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 ##### Automated tests

 Following deployment, the following steps are taken automatically:
-1. The `moja-ml-ttk-test-val-gp` pod in the mojaloop namespace provisions ???
+1. The `moja-ml-ttk-test-val-gp` pod in the mojaloop namespace provisions ??? <!-- EDITORIAL COMMENT: Need to investigate this. -->
 1. The `moja-ml-ttk-test-setup` pod in the mojaloop namespace runs automated tests.

 Automatic tests help you assess if the system you have just deployed works as expected.